2ndQuadrant/pglogical/README.md

   - `subscription_name` - name of the existing subscription
   - `relation` - name of existing table, optinally qualified

+- `pglogical.show_subscription_table(subscription_name name,
+  relation regclass)`
+  Shows syncrhonization status of a table.

+  Parameters:
+  - `subscription_name` - name of the existing subscription
+  - `relation` - name of existing table, optinally qualified

+- `pglogical.alter_subscriber_add_replication_set(subscription_name name,
+  replication_set name)`
+  Adds one replication set into a subscriber.
+Does not synchronize, only activates consumption of events.

+  Parameters:
+  - `subscription_name` - name of the existing subscription
+  - `replication_set` - name of replication set to add

+- `pglogical.alter_subscriber_remove_replication_set(subscription_name name,
+  replication_set name)`
+  Removes one replication set from a subscriber.

+  Parameters:
+  - `subscription_name` - name of the existing subscription
+  - `replication_set` - name of replication set to remove

 ### Replication sets

 Replication sets provide a mechanism to control which tables in the database